-If I had a little tab in my recipe box for Perfect Summer Desserts, this one would be in the front row.
-For sure.
+If I had a little tab in my recipe box for Perfect Summer Desserts, this lemon cheesecake would be in the front row.

 With a super-light, no-bake, cheesecake filling, a crisp, buttery shortbread crust and a gorgeous topping of fresh berries glazed with a bit of sweet orange marmalade, it’s the perfect ending for a meal on the porch, patio or deck.

 I love that the crust on this can be baked early in the day.
-Once it’s cooled, the luscious lemon filling can be added and into the fridge it goes.
+Once it’s cooled, add the luscious lemon filling and pop it in the fridge.